renovatebot/renovate/docs/usage/self-hosted-configuration.md

 By default, Renovate will use the most efficient approach to updating package files and lock files, which in most cases skips the need to perform a full module install by the bot.
 If this is set to false, then a full install of modules will be done.
 This is currently applicable to `npm` and `lerna`/`npm` only, and only used in cases where bugs in `npm` result in incorrect lock files being updated.

+TODO: add example of use, probably a JSON file with `"skipInstalls": true` in it?

 ## token